 UPDATE: RideWest called to confirm safe delivery of my motorcycle, and they are starting work on it right away.
 Very cool.
 I sent my first e-mail with the problem a mere six hours ago!

-I read on Fox News today that McDonalds is phasing out the "SuperSize" menu items, and will have eliminated them entirely by the end of the year.
+I read in the news today that McDonalds is phasing out the "SuperSize" menu items, and will have eliminated them entirely by the end of the year.
 Since I have never once purchased anything SuperSized, I can't say this affects me much.
 Heck, since McDonalds refuses to sell thier McVeggie Deluxe burger outside of their Times Square restaurant, it's not like I eat there often anyway.

 I never really understood the concept of "SuperSizing" in the first place.
 Who can eat such a huge amount of food?
 Even if you can eat that much food... is it really healthy to eat so much of this food?